KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 2. Loan\_Amt\_per\_term (Loan/month)

-This is synthesised by dividing “LoanAmount” with “Loan\_Amount\_Term” to, interestingly, find out would the loan amount with the unit of per month affect the approval of a loan application.
+This is synthesised by dividing “LoanAmount” with “Loan\_Amount\_Term” to find out would the loan amount with the unit of per month would affect the approval of a loan application.

 ``` r
 train.data <- train.data %>%